Logius-standaarden/fsc-logging/draft-fsc-logging-00-specifications.md

 The Manager **MUST** be able to provide log records to other Peers.

-The Manager **MUST** only return log records which match the following criteria:
+The Manager **MUST** only return log records which match any of the following criteria:

 - The Peer ID of the X.509 certificate used by the Peer requesting the log records matches the value of the field `logRecord.source.outway_peer_id`
 - The Peer ID of the X.509 certificate used by the Peer requesting the log records matches the value of the field `logRecord.destination.service_peer_id`

-If the Delegation extension is enabled the following two criteria also apply:

 - The Peer ID of the X.509 certificate used by the Peer requesting the log records matches the value of the field `logRecord.source.delegator_peer_id`
 - The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `logRecord.destination.delegator_peer_id`